1RedOne/ClientFaux/README.md

 All devices created with ClientFaux recieve the custom DDR property of `ClientType : FakeClient`, you can use this property to exclude all fake Clients, or to exclude them instead in your reports and Collections.

+### Troubleshooting

+Check `DDM.Log` and `mpcontrol.log` on the ConfigMgr primary site for troubleshooting information.
+Now also creates client side logging as well, which will be found in the working directory of the app, as `DebugCMLog.log`

 # Warning
 This is meant for TestLab use only.
 Proceed with caution